dwat3r/slicer/README.md

  - flow dependence
  - aliasing
  - control dependence
- - transitive closure
  - what if compoundStmt has only 1 element?

 ###Aspects of performance:
  - what should be stored
- - how should it be stored
+ - how should it be stored (maybe JSON)
  - when should parsing happen
     - (can we do multiple slices with one parse)